department-of-veterans-affairs/va.gov-team/products/content/health-content-management-and-considerations-write-up.md

 ### Notes on content ownership and management

 The VA.gov content team currently manages this content.
-The content is owned by the VA.gov content team and relevant product partners/SMEs.
-We will need to decide which team (or teams) will be responsible for actively managing this content once the health apartment is live and how the team (or teams) will work with the different SMEs.

-The content will need to continue to follow the VA.gov content standards.
+The content is currently owned by the VA.gov content team and relevant product partners/SMEs.
+We'll need to clearly document which teams will be responsible for actively managing each piece of this content once the health apartment is live and how the teams will work with the different SMEs and with each other to make sure that all content adheres to the VA.gov content style guide.
 Any teams working on this content can come to the VA.gov content team for guidance and reviews.

 ### Notes on the COVID-19 content in this section